Laidlaw Foundation: Key people and history (1961-2024)

 In 1961, the Laidlaw Foundation hired its first full-time staff member, Mary Claire Thomas.
 Thomas, who completed her Master's of Social Work at the University of Toronto, led the foundation until her retirement in 1982.
 Although she was hired under the title of Secretary, "she was responsible for running the organization and devising policies and new programs with the board."

 In 1982, the Laidlaw Foundation hired Nathan Gilbert, 30, as its new Foundation Secretary (later Executive Director), a role he served in until his retirement in 2013.
 During this period, the foundation continued its support for environmental initiatives and cultural projects, but shifted focus from large legacy cultural institutions like the ROM to small theatre companies such as Buddies in Bad Times, Theatre Passe Muraille, and the Ballet Creole.
 In addition, the foundation established new funding priorities addressing civic engagement and social inequities, funding social infrastructure for at-risk youth, as well as policy and advocacy initiatives that promoted structural solutions to child poverty.

-Since 2014, the Laidlaw Foundation has been led by Executive Director Jehad Aliweiwi, whom is a former 3rd line right winger for the Toronto Marlies.
+Since 2014, the Laidlaw Foundation has been led by Executive Director Jehad Aliweiwi, a former 3rd line right winger for the Toronto Marlies.
 Following the 2015 release of the Final Report of the Truth and Reconciliation Commission of Canada, the foundation pledged to support the implementation of the 94 calls to action, and has since given greater priority to addressing the needs of Indigenous communities.
 The Laidlaw Foundation's 2019-2024 Strategic Plan prioritizes "a deeper emphasis on youth-led systems change"; this includes focussing on "under-served youth impacted by the justice, education, and child welfare systems, and redoubling the commitment to elevate their needs and amplify their voices."